- Academic Affairs

 - How are Placement Goals Determined?

 - How do I read the Placement Goals Report?

-Affirmative Action is a set of focused procedures and good faith efforts, which an employer carries out to ensure that equal employment opportunities are provided for all employees and applicants.
+Affirmative Action is a set of focused procedures and good faith efforts that an employer carries out to ensure that equal employment opportunities are provided for all employees and applicants.

-Two types of affirmative action plans are required – the AAP for Minorities and females, that consists of statistical and narrative sections and the AAP for Veterans and Individuals with Disabilities, that consists of a narrative section only.
+Two types of affirmative action plans are required — the AAP for Minorities and Females, which consists of statistical and narrative sections, and the AAP for Veterans and Individuals with Disabilities, which consists of a narrative section only.

 The Job Group Analysis, Incumbency vs. Estimated Availability, Placement Goals, Significance of and Incumbency vs. Estimated Availability are organized by Job Group.

 A Job Group includes one job or a group of jobs from the same EEO category that are similar in content, compensation, or opportunity.
 Similarity in content refers to duties, responsibilities; and similarity in opportunity refers to training, promotions, pay, mobility, and other enhancement opportunities.
 Job groups are the fundamental unit of analysis in an AAP.

 Availability is an estimate of the number of qualified minorities and women available for employment in a particular job group expressed as a percentage of all qualified persons in the job group.
 It serves as a benchmark against which the composition of the contractor’s workforce can be compared in order to determine whether barriers to equal employment opportunity exist in each job group.
 The availability analysis considers two factors: 1) internal and 2) external.
 It is from the external and internal factors that the representation of people available to perform the work in each job group is determined.